The Japan fact sheet comprises a quick rundown on the most important facts and figures about Japan.

 Japan is an island nation in the Pacific Ocean, east of China and Korea.
-It has a surface area of 374,744 square kilometres (144,689 square miles), a coastline of 29,751 kilometres and a population of around 126.5 million (estimate July 2011), with a population density of 335 inhabitants per square kilometre.
+It has a surface area of 374,744 square kilometers (144,689 square miles), a coastline of 29,751 kilometers and a population of around 127.65 million (estimate March 2012), with a population density of 336 inhabitants per square kilometer.
 Most of Japan is mountainous and unsuitable for urbanization, this results in pockets with high population density.
 The highest point of Japan is Mount Fuji, or Fuji-san (富士山) in Japanese, an active volcano with a low risk of eruption, with 3,776 metres (12,388 feet).

 More demographic facts:

 - Fertility rate: 1.4 births/woman

 - Life expectancy: 85.72 years for women, 78.96 years for men, 82.25 years (total population)

 - Maternal mortality: 6 deaths/100,000 live births (2008)

 - Death rate: 10.09 deaths/1,000 population (July 2011 est.)

 - Median age: 44.8 years (in total, 43.2 years for men, 46.7 years for women (2011 est.)